HDT3213/godis/README.md

 - Transaction is **Atomic** and Isolated.
 If any errors are encountered during execution, godis will rollback the executed commands
 - Replication
 - Server-side Cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster.
-  - Use the raft algorithm to maintain cluster metadata. (experimental)
+  - Cluster metadata management based on Raft.
+Support dynamic expansion, rebalancing and failover.
-  - `MSET`, `MSETNX`, `DEL`, `Rename`, `RenameNX` command is supported and atomically executed in cluster mode, allow over multi node
+  - `MSET`, `MSETNX`, `DEL`, `Rename`, `RenameNX` command is supported and atomically executed in cluster mode, allow over multi node.
   - `MULTI` Commands Transaction is supported within slot in cluster mode

 If you could read Chinese, you can find more details in [My Blog](https://www.cnblogs.com/Finley/category/1598973.html).